-The authorisation forms are standard forms available from the Council's Legal team.
+The authorisation forms are standard forms available from the RIPA Coordinator.
+There are a number of stages to then go through, as set out in the following pages, before the directed surveillance can commence; it can never do so without being formally approved by a Justice of the Peace.
 The form to then be used when applying to a Justice of the Peace is attached to this policy as Annex B.